Calcium Supplements Review

 How Products Were Selected:

 Products selected represent those commonly sold and/or available nationally in the U.S. and Canada.
-ConsumerLab.com purchased products on the open market through retail stores, on-line retailers, catalogues, or multi-level marketing companies.
+ConsumerLab.com purchased products on the open market through retail stores, on-line retailers or direct sales.
 Products were not accepted directly from manufacturers.

 Any product not passing initial testing criteria was sent to a second independent laboratory to repeat testing for the criterion on which it did not pass.

-- Products analyzed for vitamin D (D2, D3) by High Performance Liquid Chromatography (HPLC), Capillary Electrophoresis (CE).
+- Amount of vitamin D (D2, D3) by High Performance Liquid Chromatography (HPLC)or Capillary Electrophoresis (CE).

-- Quantitative analyses for calcium and magnesium by Inductively Coupled Plasma-Mass Spectroscopy (ICP-MS).
+- Amount of Calcium, magnesium and boron by Inductively Coupled Plasma-Mass Spectroscopy (ICP-MS)

-- Quantitative analysis of lead, arsenic and cadmium by ICP-MS for products containing whole herbs and/or more than 250 mg of minerals per daily dose.
+- Lead, arsenic and cadmium by ICP-MS for products containing whole herbs and/or more than 250 mg of minerals per daily dose.